Powerlearnproject/se-day1-assignment-AlmaCy68/README.md

 strategy can be establishing coding standards and conducting regular code reviews.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+Unit- it focuses on the individual components or functions of the software in isolation.
+Typically performed by developers and automated using testing frameworks.
+Importance include: Helping catch the bugs early in development.

+Integration Testing- Checks how different units or modules intereract when combined. it ensures that data flows correctly between integrated compnents.
+Importance include: Dtecting issues related to commuunication between modules.

+Ststem testing- evaluates the complex and integrated system against the specified requirements. mostly conducted in an environment that closely resembles production.
+Importance: it ensures the entire system works as intended.

+Acceptance testing- determines whether the software meets the business requirements and is ready for deployment.
+importance: -validates real-world usage scenarios
+            -ensures the software meets business or user needs.

 #Part 2: Introduction to AI and Prompt Engineering